Powder Blue (film)

-Powder Blue is a 2009 American drama film with an ensemble cast featuring several interconnected story arcs.
-It was written and directed by Timothy Linh Bui, and features Patrick Swayze's last film role before his death in September that same year.
+Powder Blue is a 2009 American independent drama film with an ensemble cast featuring several interconnected story arcs.
+It was written and directed by Timothy Linh Bui, and features Patrick Swayze's final film role before his death in September that same year.
 The film saw only limited theatrical release in the United States and was ultimately released principally on DVD in May 2009.
 The film was subsequently released in Kazakhstan and Russia and on US cable television premium movie channels in late 2009.